CourseReps/ECEN452-SP18/Students/derekjanak/Lab7/README.md

 The design of the Wilkinson power divider is primarily based on symmetry.
 The circuit consists of an input port connected to a transmission line with a normalized characteristic impedance of 1.
-This line terminates in two quarter wave transformers which connect to output ports with normalized characteristic impedance equal to 1.
+This line terminates in two quarter wave transformers (of normalized characteristic impedance sqrt(2) for even power split) which connect to output ports with normalized characteristic impedance equal to 1.
 The two quarter wave transformers are bridged by a SMD resistor of value 2Z0, resulting in an even 3 dB power split.
 To accomplish this, the quarter wave sections are curved to form a circular pattern in order to avoid strong coupling effects;
 this also results in additional reactance which requires a slight compensation in length.
 The output ports also curve outward from the resistor in order to avoid coupling.
 The analysis of the circuit is carried out using even/odd mode analysis.